MorganBergen/senior-design-project/proposal/README.md

 -  App Function - for cross-platform development and provides a native-like experience
 -  Firebase - for cloud storage, user authentication, and data handling
 -  `react-native-health` for integrating with healthKit
--  Platform Integration - firebase for cloud storage, user authentication, hosting, and database.
+-  Platform Integration - firebase or pocketbase for cloud storage, user authentication, hosting, and database.
 -  Additional Tools - `redux` for state management, `axios` for https request, jest for unit testing

 -  [material ui for design](https://mui.com/material-ui/)